RobRuana/abp/README.md

 # A.B.P.
 Always Be Proxying
 ## Generate MtG proxy sheets from mythicspoiler.com

-`abp.py` takes a text file specifying a list of MtG cards and generates a set of `*.png` images with the cards in a 3x3 layout.
+`abp.py` takes a text file specifying a list of MtG cards and generates a set of 3x3 sheets.
 The output files will have the correct print DPI in the filename: `Sheet01_134.26dpi.png`.

-Unless otherwise specified, the source images are pulled from [mythicspoiler.com](mythicspoiler.com).
+Unless otherwise specified, the source images are pulled from [mythicspoiler.com](http://mythicspoiler.com).
 ```
 $ python abp.py cards.txt
 ./Sheet01_134.26dpi.png